acgeoffrey/budget-tracker-react/README.md

 ## Overview

-- This is a Budget Tracker REST API.
-It contains endpoints for Authentication, Users, Expense/Income Records and Budget Planning.
-This API can be used be develop Frontend for a budget tracker application.
+- This is a React Budget Tracker Application integrated with the [Budget Tracker API Backend Application](https://github.com/acgeoffrey/budget-tracker-api).
+It contains dashboard with monthly summary, records page where all expense and income records are displayed, a calendar page where records of the selected date will be displayed and Category summary page.

+## Features

+### Dashboard

+### Records

+### Calendar

+### Tag

-### Features
+### User and Authentication

-- REST API Architecture.
-- CRUD Operations - Users, Records, Budget planning
-- Users are authorized using JSON Web Token.
-- Filter, Sort, Pagination, Aggregation operations can be performed on Income and Expense records.
-- Expense categories can be compared with the Budget planned and expense done on those categories on specified date.
-- This API can be used to develop Frontend for a budget tracker application.

 ### Features To Implement

+- More graphs to compare to records between current month and previous month.
+- Graph to visualize the tag expenses through the month.
-- Update Budget planning.
+- Budget Planner
 - Add Subscription tracking.
 - Add Google OAuth.
-- Upload documents
+- Upload bills and upload avatars.

 ## Built with

-- NodeJS
-- Express
+- React
+- ReactQuery, React Hook Form
-- MongoDB
+- Tremor, Material UI

 ## To run the app on Local Server

-- Must have NodeJs and MongoDB installed.
 - Install all needed npm dependencies with `npm install`.
-- Save the following environmental variables in a config.env file.
+- Save the following environmental variables in a .env.local file.

-  - NODE_ENV(`development`)
-  - DATABASE (MongoDB)
-  - DATABASE_PASSWORD
-  - JWT_SECRET
-  - JWT_EXPIRES_IN (`30d`)
-  - JWT_COOKIE_EXPIRES_IN (`30`)

-    **TESTING**

-  - EMAIL_USERNAME
-  - EMAIL_PASSWORD
-  - EMAIL_HOST
-  - EMAIL_PORT

-    **PRODUCTION**

-  - BREVO_USERNAME
-  - BREVO_PASSWORD
-  - BREVO_HOST
-  - BREVO_PORT
+  - VITE_API_URL (Connect with the API)

-- "npm start:dev"
+- "npm run dev"
-- Server should run on [http://localhost:3000/](http://localhost:3000/).
+- Server should run on [http://localhost:5173/](http://localhost:5173/).

 ## Author